pvpb0t/Mystical-Engine/README.md

 ## Credits

-- Models and textures: Various creators (not made by pvpb0t)
+- Models and textures: Various creators
 - Special thanks to [ThinMatrix](https://www.youtube.com/@ThinMatrix) for assistance with GLSL, Font, and OpenGL.

 ## License